digital-asset/daml/docs/source/getting-started/app-architecture.rst

 ..
 Copyright (c) 2022 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

+..
+Copyright (c) 2022 Digital Asset (Switzerland) GmbH and/or its affiliates.
+All rights reserved.
+..
+SPDX-License-Identifier: Apache-2.0

 App Architecture
 ****************

-In this section we'll look at the different components of our social network app.
-The goal is to familiarize you enough to feel comfortable extending the code with a new feature in the next section.
+In this section we'll look at the different components of the social network app we created in  `Building Your App <https://docs.daml.com/getting-started/index.html>`_.
+The goal is to familiarize yourself with the basics of Daml architecture enough to feel comfortable extending the code with a new feature in the next section.
 There are two main components:

-  * the Daml model and
+  * the Daml model
-  * the React/TypeScript frontend.
+  * the React/TypeScript frontend

 We generate TypeScript code to bridge the two.